arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 ### Complex Types

 The following variable types hold multiple values internally and are used to represent more complex data.
-In order to access such values, methods are provided.
+To access such values, methods are provided.

 #### CloudSchedule